unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

     public ValueTask DoWork();
     ```

-a `DoWork` command will be generated in the Proxy Model:
+a `DoWork` command will be generated in the Bindable Proxy :

 ```xml
 <Button Command="{Binding DoWork}" />
 ```

 In some scenarios, you may need to use the method only, without a command generated for it.
 You can use the [`ImplicitCommand` attribute](#implicit-commands-attribute) to switch off or back on command generation for certain methods, classes, or assemblies.
-When command generation is switch off, the methods under the scope which has been switched off will be generated in the Proxy Model as regular methods rather than as commands.
+When command generation is switch off, the methods under the scope which has been switched off will be generated in the Bindable Proxy as regular methods rather than as commands.

 ### Using the CommandParameter